Instant Detect

 Real-time imaging

-Captures and transmits images in near-real-time, motion-triggered via built-in PIR sensors.
+Captures and transmits images in near-real-time, motion-triggered via built-in PIR detection.

 Affordable satellite link